 This was an area of the plot that definitely needed some work.
 The filmmakers did a pretty poor job of explaining who the Trade Federation were and what their goal was.
-This made their role in this movie unclear, and made the entire plot of the movie feel random.
-The movie is about the beginning of a war.
-One side of the war is being oppressed, the other side is doing the oppressing, and that was really all the filmmakers felt we needed to know.
+This made their role in this movie unclear, and it made the entire plot of the movie feel random.
+The movie was about the beginning of a war.
+One side of the war was being oppressed, the other side was doing the oppressing, and that was really all the filmmakers felt we needed to know.

-It was not really that their motives being unclear is what I had issue with.
-Instead, it was that their actions seemed to have no outcome that seemed to work to their benefit.
-It was just one random act after another, all just so that the story could move in the filmmakers desired direction.
-It was almost as if the entirety of the Trade Federation and their droid army were all just one massive plot device.
-The problem here, was that I had no investment in what they were trying to accomplish.
-It was just hard to get invested in the Trade Federation versus Naboo conflict, which is what this entire movie was about.
+It was not really that their motives were unclear.
+Instead, it was that their actions seemed to in no way get them closer to their goal.
+The filmmakers wanted there to be a war, and rather than give us a war in which both sides and their goals made sense, they delivered one side—the Trade Federation—who seemed more concerned with starting a war than actually achieving their goals.
+It was almost as if the entirety of the Trade Federation and their droid army were all one massive plot device.
+I therefor had no investment in what they were trying to accomplish, which made it hard to get invested in the Trade Federation versus Naboo conflict, which is what this entire movie was about.

 Grade: C+ (77pts)

 The prequel trilogy has received a lot of hate over the years, but there was a lot about them that I enjoyed.
-Star Wars: Episode I - The Phantom Menace had a lot of firsts for the Star Wars franchise, and had a lot of now iconic moments.
+Star Wars: Episode I - The Phantom Menace had a lot of firsts for the Star Wars franchise, and it delivered a lot of now iconic moments.
 Did it have a great plot?
-No, the movie suffered from some pretty significant plot issues, but there were a lot of great and really entertaining moments throughout the film.
+No, the movie suffered from some pretty significant plot issues, but there were a lot of great and really entertaining moments throughout the movie anyway.

-The Trade Federation was an incredibly underdeveloped group, which made it hard to get invested in the main conflict of this story, and the portion of the movie that took place on Tatooine suffered from some major pacing issues that made the movie feel really slow in this area.
-However, it was really cool to see two experienced and talented Jedi Knights doing their thing (with Qui-Gon and Obi-Wan), the podracing was wonderfully entertaining and suspenseful, and the whole movie led to an incredibly epic lightsaber duel.
-The duel was between Qui-Gon, Obi-Wan, and the very dangerous Darth Maul.
-It was also easily the best part of this movie, and will go down as one of the most iconic lightsaber duels in a franchise of filled with great duels.
-Again, the movie had some pretty major plot issues, but there were a lot of really entertaining scenes and memorable Star Wars moments scattered throughout this movie.
+The Trade Federation was an incredibly underdeveloped group, which made it hard to get invested in the main conflict of this story, and the portion of the movie that took place on Tatooine suffered from some major pacing issues that made the movie feel really slow.
+Nonetheless, it was really cool to see two experienced and talented Jedi doing their thing, the podracing was wonderfully entertaining and suspenseful, and the whole movie led to an incredibly epic lightsaber duel.
+The duel between Qui-Gon, Obi-Wan, and the formidable Darth Maul was easily the best part of this movie, and it is one of the most iconic lightsaber duels in a franchise of filled with great duels.
+Again, the movie had some pretty major plot issues, but there were still a lot of really entertaining scenes and memorable Star Wars moments scattered throughout this movie.